scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 - Flight Trajectory: 3-dimensional path, over time, of the rocket during its flight
 - Launch Rail: Guidance for the rocket to accelerate to a stable flight speed
 - Powered Flight: Phase of the flight where the motor is active
 - Free Flight: Phase of the flight where the motor is inactive and no other component but its inertia is influencing the rocket's trajectory
 - Standard Atmosphere: Average pressure, temperature, and air density for various altitudes
-- Nozzle: Part of the rocket’s engine that accelerate the exhaust gases
+- Nozzle: Part of the rocket's engine that accelerate the exhaust gases
 - Static hot-fire test: Test to measure the integrity of the motor and determine its thrust curve
-- Thrust Curve: Thrust overtime of a motor
+- Thrust Curve: Evolution of thrust force generated by a motor
 - Static Margin: Is a non-dimensional distance to analyze the stability
 - Nosecone: The forward most section of a rocket, shaped for aerodynamics
 - Fin: Flattened append of the rocket providing stability during flight, keeping it in the flight trajectory